tcltk/tcl/doc/markdown/self.md

 # Examples

-This example shows basic use of \fBself\fR to provide information about the current object:
+This example shows basic use of **self** to provide information about the current object:

 ```
 oo::class create c {